cperead/ams_data_bivariate_eda/README.md

-# AMS Data Bivariate EDA: <br> A Bivariate Exploratory Data Analysis (EDA) of Age and Gender in Training Participation for Austria's Unemployed Office (AMS)
+# AMS Data Bivariate EDA: <br> A Bivariate Exploratory Data Analysis (EDA) of Age Groups and Gender in Training Participation for Austria's Unemployed Office (AMS)

 <br>